12aayub/Javascript30Projects/README.md

 # Javascript30Projects
-Projects from Javascript30.com Tutorial
+Daily Projects from the Javascript30.com Tutorial

-Press keys A through L to play different drum sounds